italoadler/bitbooks/coding_trig/book/index.md

 3. [Pythagorean Theorem](chapter_03/chapter_03.md)
 4. [Sine and Cosine](chapter_04/chapter_04.md)
 5. [Uses of Sine and Cosine](chapter_05/chapter_05.md)
-6. Fourier Series
+6. Tangent and Arctangent
-7. Tangent and Arctangent
+7. Law of Sines and Law of Cosines
-8. Law of Sines and Law of Cosines
+8. Dot Product
-9. Dot Product
+9. Cross Product
-10. Cross Product
+10. Fourier Series?